vlad-ds/whisper-keyboard/README.md

 This tool allows you to simulate keyboard typing with voice commands on your computer.
 It uses OpenAI's Whisper speech-to-text model.

 Keep a button pressed (by default: right ctrl) and speak.
 Your voice will be recoded locally.
-When the button is released, your command will be transcribed to text via Whisper and the text will be streamed to your keyboard.
+When the button is released, your command will be transcribed via Whisper and the text will be streamed to your keyboard.

 You can use your voice to write anywhere.